Getting to Kakadu National Park is easy. Take a look at the options below to find one that suits you.

 The trail from Alice Springs to Kakadu is often known as the Red Centre Way.
 It’s an iconic roadtrip up the centre of Australia – and one you’ll never forget!
 Take a tour or self-drive at your own pace.

 Tip: If you are self-driving, refuel your vehicle as frequently as possible.
-Unleaded and leaded petrol and diesel fuel are available at Aurora Kakadu (at South Alligator), Jabiru, Cooinda and Mary River Roadhouse.
+Unleaded and leaded petrol and diesel fuel are available at Jabiru and Cooinda

 It’s also a good idea to check the park’s daily access report for the latest updates on road conditions and seasonal closures.